Enhanced joint sparsity via Iterative Support Detection: Numerical Experiments

-In Figure \ref{fig:7}, we exhibit the performance of ISDJS for sparse Bernoulli signals of each outer iteration by taking L=4 as an example.
-It is possible to add more iterations but four iterations are enough for ISDJS to return an accurate solution in this case.

-In Figure \ref{fig:8}, we show the recovery rates of ISDJS with different channel number settings under four noise levels.
-The ISDJS consistently performs much better in multichannel cases rather than the single channel case.
-In addition, the ISDJS keeps robust in different levels of noise.
+In Fig \ref{fig:7}, we exhibit the performance of ISDJS for sparse Bernoulli signals of each outer iteration by taking $L=4$ and $m=70$ as an example.
+It is possible to add more iterations but four iterations are enough for ISDJS to return an accurate solution.
+In Fig \ref{fig:8}, we show the recovery rates of ISDJS with different channel number settings under four noise levels.
+The ISDJS consistently performs much better in multichannel cases rather than the single channel situation.
+Moreover, the ISDJS keeps robust in different noise levels.

-Figure \ref{fig:9} presents the recovery rate of the ISDJS in comparison with other three algorithms for noiseless sparse Bernoulli signals.
-Figure \ref{fig:9} (a) show that all test algorithms perform poor on single channel Bernoulli signals, since the joint structure prior of signals do not exist here.
-Surprisedly, the recoverability of ISDJS is dramatically improved as the channel numbers increases in Figure \ref{fig:9} (b), (c), (d) and (e).
-Similarly, Figure \ref{fig:10} exhibits the relative error of ISDJS compared with the above three algorithms with $0.5\%$ noise level in different channel number settings.
+We plot the recovery rate of ISDJS in comparison with other three algorithms for noiseless sparse Bernoulli signals in Fig \ref{fig:9}.
+Obviously, Fig \ref{fig:9} (a) shows that all test algorithms perform poor on single channel Bernoulli signals, since the joint structure prior of signals do not exist here.
+Surprisedly, the recoverability of ISDJS is dramatically improved as the channel numbers increases in Figs \ref{fig:9} (b), (c), (d) and (e).
+Similarly, Fig \ref{fig:10} exhibits the relative error of all test algorithms with $0.5\%$ noise in different channel number settings.

 All above numerical experiments attest that ISDJS can make significant improvement for multichannel sparse signal recovery even without the fast decaying property, by incorporating joint sparsity property into the implementation of threshold based support detection.